By Vicki Twomey, CLC

 It is important for goals to be realistic!
 If you set unrealistic goals you are more likely to not meet them.
 The World Health Organization (WHO) suggests that babies be exclusively breastfed for the first 6 months.
 (1) It may seem like a very big goal, but you can do it!
 You can start with one week, or one month and go from there.
 Remember to celebrate each goal you reach, and if that is weekly, yay for you!
 More goals = more celebrations!

 With that in mind, consider setting your first goal to breastfeed in the first few hours after your baby is born.
 Talk to your healthcare professional about skin-to-skin for the first hour after birth.
-Dr Jack Newman says that babies that experience skin-to-skin contact for the first hour “are more likely to latch on without any help and they are more likely to latch on well, especially if the mother did not receive medication during the labour or birth.”
+Dr. Jack Newman says that babies who experience skin-to-skin contact for the first hour “are more likely to latch on without any help and they are more likely to latch on well, especially if the mother did not receive medication during the labour or birth.”
 (2)

 Who should be involved in setting your goals?